 By 2040, ABAG forecasts an additional 1.3 million jobs and 2.4 million people for the Bay Area and therefore the need for approximately 820,000 more housing units between 2010 and 2040.
-The scenarios varied combinations of land use strategies and policies that either local jurisdictions or regional and state agencies could enact in order to accommodate this future growth.
+Each scenario varied combinations of land use policies that either local jurisdictions or regional and state agencies could enact in order to influence the regional growth pattern and accommodate this future growth.
 These strategies could influence land use patterns by adjusting a community's capacity for new development or providing financial incentives for a particular type or location of growth.
-Each scenario builds on the Bay Area's existing land use pattern and transportation network, while also taking into account local plans for growth, historical trends, and the results of the most recent Priority Development Area (PDA) assessment.
+Each scenario builds on the Bay Area's existing land use pattern and transportation network, while also taking into account local plans for growth, historical trends, and the results of the most recent PDA assessment.

-The different land use strategies varied intensity and location of future growth of housing and jobs, highlighting growth distributions within three distinct geographic regions:
+The different land use strategies varied intensity and location of future growth of residential and commercial buildings, highlighting growth distributions within three distinct geographic regions: